croquet/microverse/docs/Development.md

 In the `GridFloorPawn` case, we simply remove all children that `this.shape` might have first, and then create the new floor Mesh.

-The `Worldcore` variable contains all of the exported functions and objects from the Worldcore package.
+The `Microverse` variable contains all of the exported functions and objects from the Microverse system, including many features re-exported from the Worldcore framework.
 Refer to the [Worldcore documentation](https://croquet.io/docs/worldcore) for what is available.
-The most commonly used one is `Worldcore.THREE`, which in turn contains all exports from Three.js.
+The most commonly used one is `Microverse.THREE`, which contains all exports from Three.js.

 Let us look at another module that adds an ability to pointer drag to add a spin to a card.